 David Paul Kogon BSc, MD, FRCSC, FACOG, FSOGC

-They have 3 children Jennifer, Nicholas (Jennifer) and Joshua (Karen) all of whom went through the local school system here.
-They have 5 grandchildren, Holden, Drew, Parker, Ella and Josey.
+They have three children, Jennifer, Nicholas (Jennifer) and Joshua (Karen), all of whom went through the local school system.
+They have five grandchildren, Holden, Drew, Parker, Ella and Josey.

-Following 10 years of a solo practice in Amherst, he joined the medical staff at The Moncton Hospital in Moncton, NB while always maintaining residence in Amherst.
-After 30 years he retired from active practice in early 2016.
+Following 10 years of a solo practice in Amherst, he joined the medical staff at the Moncton Hospital in Moncton, N.B., while always maintaining his residence in Amherst.
+After 30 years, he retired from active practice in early 2016.

-Besides his clinical practice he was an educator being an Assistant Professor in the Faculty of Medicine at Dalhousie University and Memorial University of Newfoundland.
-As well he was very involved in medical administration.
+Besides his clinical practice, he was an educator, being an assistant professor in the Faculty of Medicine at Dalhousie University and Memorial University of Newfoundland.
+He was also heavily involved in medical administration.

-He was very involved in both sports and music as a student, baseball his clear cut favorite.
+Kogon was very involved in sports and music as a student.
+Baseball was his clear-cut favorite.
 He coached baseball in Amherst as both sons played for many years.
-An avid but admittedly not a very good golfer, he has been a member of the Amherst Golf Club (AGC) for 30 years and has been on the Board of Directors of the AGC for the past 3 years currently serving as President.
+An avid but admittedly not a very good golfer, he has been a member of the Amherst Golf Club for 30 years and has been on the board of directors of the golf club and served as president in 2015-16.

-He is so pleased to have been elected as the newest Mayor of the Town of Amherst and is anxious to get busy in his newest position looking forward to addressing the challenges that we currently face.
+He is honoured to have been re-elected to a second term as the mayor of the Town of Amherst and is looking forward to addressing the challenges that we currently face.